 Guest rooms are cozy thanks to plenty of warm wooden notes, with central stone hearths even acting as conversational pieces.
 “A fireplace?
 In the Caribbean?!”
 Believe me: temperatures drop into the low 40s Fahrenheit around Christmas time.

-Staff float around the main lounge for a true one-on-one personal service; the dining lounge is wonderfully romantic, with mirrored niches to reflect the candlelight; and the striking landscapes, some of them positively lush, at Hidden Valley Inn offers plenty to entice nature-lovers to linger and explore.
+Staff float around the main lounge for a true one-on-one personal service; the dining lounge is wonderfully romantic, with mirrored niches to reflect the candlelight; and the striking landscapes, some of them positively lush, at Hidden Valley Inn offer plenty to entice nature-lovers to linger and explore.